 Directors and supervisory board members must be in a position to dedicate themselves fully to their responsibilities.
-AFG recommends in this respect that board memberships with executive management responsibilities outside the group be limited to two.
+AFG recommends that board memberships with executive management responsibilities outside the group be limited to two.
 The recommended limit for non-executive directorships is five.